 - Pour Layers Carefully: Use the back of a spoon or pour from the center, slowly circling outward for even layers without color blending.

-- Water Bath Setup: Double wrap the bottom and sides of the pan with foil and bake in a roasting pan filled halfway with hot water.
+- Water Bath Setup: Double wrap the bottom and sides of the pan with foil.
 Doubling up helps to ensure the springform pan doesn’t take in water; believe me, I have done it, and while the crust was a little soft, it was still delicious!

 - Cool Gradually: After baking, let it cool in the oven with the door cracked, then transfer to a wire rack before chilling in an airtight container or wrapping with plastic wrap.